 Shelley has taught Chemistry, Earth Science and Physical Science at CVA since 2000.
 She is also the Director of Student Academic Planning and Transitions.
 A graduate of Hamilton College, Shelley went on to earn a Master’s in Geochemistry-Petrology from the University of Idaho in 1999.
 Outside of class, Shelley loves running, telemark skiing, and being a mom.

 Karen Lanoue-Egan, Science and Director of Curriculum and Instruction

 Karen graduated from the University of Vermont and earned a Master’s Degree from Utah State University.
 She teaches Biology, Physics, 7th grade science and is the Director of Curriculum and Instruction.
 In 2010 Karen was nominated for the Williams College Olmstead Prize for Excellence in Teaching.

 Andi is our Director of Guidance overseeing all aspects of the college planning and application process.
 She also works with international students to ensure a smooth transition into CVA.
 A magna cum laude graduate of Smith College, Andrea holds a Certificate in College Counseling through the University of California, San Diego.
 Her professional memberships include the New England Association for College Admission Counseling (NEACAC), Teachers of English to Speakers of Other Languages (TESOL), and the Phi Beta Kappa honor society.
-She and her husband, Jon Lynes, Assistant Head of School for Academics and Student Affairs, joined CVA in 2007 and they live in the dorm with their dog, Jake.
+She and her husband, Jon Lynes, Assistant Head of School for Academics and Student Affairs, joined CVA in 2007 and they live in the dorm.
 They have two children and their son, Simon, graduated from CVA in the ALPS program.